MINNESOTA "NORTH STAR FLAG"

 - The North Star recalls our state motto, L'ťtoile du Nord – which comes from the early pioneers.

 - Waves represent the state name, "mnisota" – a Native American name which means "sky-tinted water," or "cloudy water."
 (Natives demonstrated it to early settlers by dropping a little milk into water.)

-- Blue represents our "sky-tinted" lakes and rivers.
+- Blue recalls our "sky-tinted" lakes and rivers.
 White recalls our winters.
 Green represents our farmland and forests.
 Gold recalls our state's natural wealth.